PlutonianHacker/ion-engine/README.md

 //javascript
 { conditon: true }
 ```
-...and the faulty each statement.
+...and the faulty each statement and looping.
 ```
 <!--HTML-->
 {each item in array}